AssetAtlasTracker/AssetAtlas/documentation.md

 # Github Actions

+We currently run tests automatically on push.
+We also lint on push.
+It doesn't block pushes if they fail any of that though.
+Check .github/workflows for where the scripts are.
+Pushing to production will auto rebuild the GHCR hosted containers.
+This does not happen when pushing to main.

 # Svelte

 We are currently using Svelte 4.
 That's just how we started, and when we tried to switch to Svelte 5, the code broke.
 I don't know how easy it would be to update/fix at some point if you find some reason to use Svelte 5.
 The thing that broke had to do with reactive statements (I read online this should be backwards compatible but it was not) and it seems the solution may involve something called runes, which I don't know much about but is part of Svelte 5.